JieShengNP/OCBC-Team4-Android/README.md

 ![Screenshot 2021-11-19 194148](https://user-images.githubusercontent.com/74399276/142623076-5e3fcb68-2ce7-4d6b-bb4b-ea72e5f2511b.png)

 Having all these autocomplete features can help to boost the user experience, while also making the filling form process faster and seamless.

+# Contributions
+Wei Jie
+- Meeting minutes: Take and structure notes for discussions
+- Presentation: Slides and Presenting
+- Created basic views for some Layouts
+- Created Trello Board

+Jie Sheng
+- Implemented Log-in function for users to view account information (Call from Firebase)
+- Completed View for User dashboard and Accounts page
+- Implemented dropdown lists for application form
+- Completed Comfirmation Page
+- Clean up of code (Bug fixes and views touch up)

+Jarrell
+- Implemented validation for application form
+- Implemented Auto-fill for Singpass users, and for existing users (Call from firebase)
+- Implemented Auto-filling of address using only postal code (Call API)
+- Implemented DatePicker for Date-Of-Birth

+Marcus
+- Created Wireframe for majority of the views' UI
+- Implemented application Room feature (Generate and Validate application code)
+- Implemented email functionality (send to User 2)
+- Implemented DeepLink (link straight to application form)
+- Managed Trello Board
+- Created Inception Deck

+Herman
+- Implemented sign up function (Create Account and Write to Firebase)
+- Implemented integration of Camera App(Upload photo for verification)
+- Implemented Firebase storage to store photos
+- Implemented OCR (temporarily removed)
+- Created Inception Deck

+Everyone
+- Did Research for Joint Account Creation
+- Created Layouts for the app

 # Language Used
 1. Java